jonhiggs/fs01/README.md

 TMK Footswitch
 ==============

 This is a footswitch using TMK's keyboard firmware for a Teensy 2.
+As it's seen by the OS as a keyboard it should work on any computer that supports USB keyboards.

 ## 1. Ingredients